myz000/DRUIC/README.md

 For the baseline without publicly available code, we reproduced it based on its paper, and you can find the reproduced code in the **Baselines** folder, which including **MCCM** and **MINER**.
 For fair comparison, we replace the BERT news encoder within MINER with pretrained Glove embedding vectors and self-attention networks.

+Due to page limitations, we removed some experiments from the paper, which we show below: figures/lamada.png